-Finally, I also have strong training in the theory and practice of protein crystallography, and have developed new methodologies and computer software that has been distributed to many laboratories around the world.
+Finally, I also have strong training in the theory and practice of protein crystallography, and have developed new methodologies and computer software (GLRF, Replace and COMO) that has been distributed to many laboratories around the world.

-I have more than 320 publications, with an h index of 95.
+I have more than 330 publications, with an h index of 96.

 Mentoring: One of the important considerations when I left industry in 1997 and established my lab at Columbia was the opportunity to train Ph.D. students and post-docs.
-During the past 25 years, 19 students have received their Ph.D. degree, and 32 post-docs have received their training in my lab.
-These former Ph.D. students and post-docs now have jobs in academia (faculty, research scientist) and industry (biotech, pharmaceutical, law), except those who are still receiving post-doc training.
+During the past 28 years, 19 students have received their Ph.D. degree, and 32 post-docs have received their training in my lab.
+These former Ph.D. students and post-docs now have jobs in academia (faculty, research scientist) and industry (biotech, pharmaceutical, law).
 Currently, three Ph.D. student and five post-docs are receiving training in my lab.
 I put in significant time and effort working with the students and post-docs, to discuss their research projects, to teach them structural biology and to help with their career development.
 The strong publication record from my lab over the past years is a reflection of their training and achievement.